 +256 414 574462

 CBR Africa Conference May 2018, Intercontinental Hotel, Lusaka Zambia.
-Registration is in progress, Early bird is USD320; Late registration is USD350.
+Registration is in progress, Early bird ended last month; Registration is now USD350.

 Intercontinental Hotel, Lusaka Zambia.
 Below is the breakdown of rates for the CBR conference: